Reduced symplectic homology and string topology: Introduction

 The remarkable fact is that this exact sequence splits via maps which respect the extensions of the coproduct to $\ol{S\H}_*(W)$, and of the product to $\ol{S\H}^*(W)$ (Proposition~\ref{prop:splittings}).
 These maps are non-canonical to the same extent to which those extensions are non-canonical.
 In particular, the ambiguity is controlled by the same secondary continuation maps.

 A similar discussion can be led for the open string case, involving exact Lagrangians $L\subset W$ with Legendrian boundary $\p L\subset \p W$.
-We define in~\S\ref{sec:open_strings} the notion of a \emph{strongly $R$-essential Lagrangian} submanifold of a Liouville domain and show that the previous discussion carries over to that setting.
-In particular we define \emph{reduced symplectic, or wrapped, homology and cohomology groups} $\ol{S\H}_*(L)$ and $\ol{S\H}^*(L)$.
-The homology becomes a unital infinitesimal anti-symmetric bialgebra with respect to an induced pair of pants product and with respect to extended pair of pants coproducts, while the cohomology is a counital infinitesimal anti-symmetric bialgebra.

 The open and closed case fit together in an open-closed theory of unital infinitesimal anti-symmetric bialgebras, akin to the graded open-closed TQFT discussed in~\cite{CHO-algebra}.
-We did not develop the axioms of such a theory and invite the curious reader to do so.
+We did not develop the axioms of such a theory and invite the interested reader to do so.